 Open conditions Supervised conditions Experimental investigations, research and collections of evidence can be: undertaken individually and/or in groups prepared in class time and/or in students' own time.
-Suggested lengths: written responses 30-200 words spoken/signed or multimodal responses 1-2 minutes Ensuring authenticity When using open conditions, teachers should ensure that students' work is their own, particularly where students have access to electronic resources or when they are preparing collaborative assessments.
-Methods teachers can use to monitor that students' work is their own include requesting that students: submit plans and drafts of their work produce and maintain documentation that charts the development of responses acknowledge resources used.
+Suggested lengths: written responses 50-300 words spoken/signed or multimodal responses 2-3 minutes Ensuring authenticity When using open conditions, teachers should ensure that students' work is their own, particularly where students have access to electronic resources or when they are preparing collaborative assessments.
+Methods teachers can use to monitor that students: submit plans and drafts of their work produce and maintain documentation that charts the development of responses acknowledge resources used.
 Supervised assessment items will typically: be undertaken individually be held under test/exam conditions allow perusal time, if required use stimulus materials that are succinct enough to allow students to engage with them in the time provided.
-(If stimulus materials are lengthy, they may need to be given to students prior to the administration of the supervised assessment) be completed in one uninterrupted supervised session or a number of supervised sessions.
-Suggested lengths: 10-35 mins up to 150 words The length of student responses should be considered in the context of the assessment
+(If stimulus materials are lengthy, they may need to be given to students prior to the administration of the supervised assessment) be completed in one uninterrupted supervised sessions.
+Suggested lengths: 35-45 mins up to 250 words The length of student responses should be considered in the context of the assessment.
+Longer responses do not necessarily provide better quality evidence of achievement.